HeyBanditoz/mchelper/README.md

 MCHelper is a simple Discord bot with a small set of commands, such as TeX parsing, a math command, dice roller, quotes saving among a few others.
-Use the help command to find out all you can do.
+See [the command list](COMMANDS.md) for what you can do.

 The bot is currently private.
 If for whatever reason you would like to use it, you can build the bot with `./gradlew shadowJar` assuming you